Electricity System Improvements

 Retail market enhancement recommendations from the Retail Market Review Committee (RMRC)

 The Alberta government is taking actions to protect electricity consumers by increasing scrutiny of transmission costs, reducing volatility in month-to-month electricity prices and making it easier for consumers to exercise better retail choices.

 The Retail Market Review Committee made recommendations to strengthen the electricity market.
 The report was released in January 2013 with 41 recommendations.
 Thirty-three recommendations were accepted in principle and referred to an MLA implementation team (Terms of Reference).
-The team will work with consumers, industry, regulators and others to ensure that we put effective, affordable and sensible solutions in place.
+The team worked with consumers, industry, regulators and others to ensure that we have effective, affordable and sensible solutions in place.

 Retail Market Review Committee (RMRC) Report